raspberrypilearning/journey-to-school/en/step_1.md

 [Here is a link to the resources for this project -TODO when going live-](http://rpf.io/project-name-go).

-Use the link in the footer to access the GitHub repository for this project, which contains all resources (including an example finished project) in the 'en/resources' folder.
+Use the link in the footer to access the GitHub repository for this project, which contains all of the resources (including an example finished project) in the 'en/resources' folder.

 --- /collapse ---